 Your proxyholder is the person you appoint to cast your votes on your behalf.
-You can choose anyone you want to be your proxyholder; it does not have to be either of the persons we have designated in the Proxy Card.
-Just write in the name of the person you would like to appoint in the blank space provided in the Proxy Card.
-Please ensure that the person you have appointed will be attending the Meeting via the virtual meeting platform and is aware that he or she will be voting your common shares.
-Neither you nor your proxyholder will be able to attend the Meeting in person.
-Please note that the option to appoint your own proxyholder is not available if you vote by telephone prior to the Meeting.
-See also "How do I vote?" above.
+You can choose anyone you want to be your proxyholder; it does not have to be any of the persons we have designated in the Proxy Card.
+Please ensure that the person you have appointed will be attending the Annual Meeting via the virtual meeting platform and is aware that he or she will be voting your common shares.
+Please note that the option to appoint your own proxyholder is not available if you vote by telephone or via the Internet prior to the Annual Meeting.